NickTun/sirius-schedule/README.md

 How to use:

-add your bearer token to the field => ur done, launch script, select event, wait till the time comes
+Enter your credentials, select event, wait till the time comes

+P.S.
+In order for the script to work you should have firefox installed; Otherwise go change the code ;)